uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**

-## 7. User Comfort
+## 7. User Comfort - Cybersickness

 Users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project.

-Studies suggest between 40-60% of VR users experience motion sickness in the first 15 minutes of use.
+Studies suggest between 40-60% of VR users experience motion sickness ([pc gamer](https://www.pcgamer.com/vr-still-makes-40-70-of-players-want-to-throw-up-and-thats-a-huge-problem-for-the-companies-behind-it/)) in the first 15 minutes of use.

 The major cause of sickness is a disconnect between what the user can see and what there body is physically experiencing.